jimurrito/Jimurrito-Blog/_posts/2024-08-12-intro-to-nixos-for-wsl.markdown

 ```bash
 nixos-rebuild switch --flake ./flake.nix#hostname
 ```
 > Note: `hostname` should be replaced with your desired host config we setup in the `flake.nix` file.
 For this demo, my host config is called `nixdev`.
+If you do not provide a hostname, it will default to the current hostname of the machine.

 ```bash